nostrocket/nostrocket.org/faq.md

 ## How are expenses approved?

-When a contributor submits an expense to a Nostrocket project, they also provide a link to the merged pull request or evidence of the work they have done in the case of non-code contributions.
+When a contributor submits an expense to a Subrocket, they also provide a link to the merged pull request or evidence of the work they have done in the case of non-code contributions.

 The existing shareholders in the project can then vote to approve or reject the expense.